patricklafrance/shelby/README.md

     }
 };
 ```
-After you defined your custom property extender you must register it to Shelby.
+When your custom property extender is defined, you must register it to Shelby.

 ```javascript
 Shelby.ViewModel.registerExtender("edit", Shelby.Extenders.edit);